 Figure 16: (a.) an FG1 sentence as the DOT command kick->agent->girl->kick, and (b.) another FG1 sentence as the command kick->agent->girl->girl generate cyclic graphs.
-This is in excess of the expressive power of all PSGs.
+Both regular expressions are in excess of the expressive power of all PSGs.